melgish/anar/QUERIES.md

 dashboards.

 ## Current Output (Now)
 This used to be available via `/api/v1/production`.
-It stopped working on my system after a firmeware upgrade.
+It stopped working on my system after a firmware upgrade.
 You may have better luck.

 ```javascript
 from(bucket: "solar")